automation-tasks-rs/cargo_auto_lib/doc_comments/auto_encrypt_decrypt_with_ssh_mod.md

 How to save a GitHub TOKEN securely inside a file?

 GitHub TOKEN is used by GitHub API to gain access (authentication and authorization) to your GitHub.
-AA TOKEN is a secret just like a password and it must be protected.
+A TOKEN is a secret just like a password and it must be protected.
 If the TOKEN is leaked, a mal-intentioned can gain access to everything, using the API.
 Never store TOKENS in plain text anywhere!

 The TOKEN must be encrypted before storing it.

+## SSH keys

 We already use SSH keys to connect to GitHub.
 And we use ssh-agent for easy work with SSH identities.
 I want to use the ssh key inside ssh-agent to encrypt the TOKEN and save it in a file.